muilsen/dlshredder/README.md

 - Shredding (deleting) files inside the specified Downloads folder
 - Quarantining (moving) files to a different (custom user-specified) folder
 - Displaying all files inside the specified Downloads folder
-- Displaying file sizes in either MB's or MiB's
+- Displaying file sizes in either MB or MiB

 ## Instructions
 ### Setting up the Downloads folder